Please browse through the steps in this guide to find out more about making accident and insurance claims against the council.

 Claims must be notified within 28 days of the event in the case of damage caused by riot, civil commotion, strikes, labour disturbances or malicious persons, or as soon as reasonably possible in the case of all other claim.

-To make a claim, please contact Questgates Limited, claims administrators on behalf of Avid Insurance Services Ltd, quoting policy number 2019CP000109:
+If you wish to make a claim on your buildings insurance, please contact QuestGates Limited, claims administrators on behalf of Avid Insurance Services Ltd, quoting policy number 2020CP000109.

 We strongly recommend that you organise your own contents insurance to protect your belongings and to cover damage to your possessions.
 We do not insure your furniture, belongings or decorations against theft, fire, vandalism or burst pipes.